Dr. Benedicte Blain, psychologist

 and parental coaching

-Dr Blain offers psychotherapy online for children and adults using research-based cognitive behavioral therapy (CBT) strategies.
+Dr Blain offers neuropsychological assessments and psychotherapy online or in person for children and adults using research-based cognitive behavioral therapy (CBT) strategies.

 She gives strategies